visionsystemsgmbh/programming_examples/CAN/python/dev-tester/README.md

     python vscantester.py -u

-Convert the Script to an Executable in Windows
+Convert the Script to an Executable in Windows (Experimental)
 ----------------------------------------------

 You can convert the script to a stand-alone executable using PyInstaller:

-    pip3 install pyserial pyinstaller
+    pip3 install pyserial netifaces pyinstaller
     pyinstaller --onefile vscantester.py

 The `exe` can be found in the `dist` folder.